toptunes/Smile_Engine-Demo/README.md

 ```

-5 - If you use XAMPP, open http://127.0.0.1/example (you can see module)
+5 - If you use XAMPP, open http://127.0.0.1/example (you can see Module)

-6 - Smile Engine can work with object-oriented programming but modules are like objects. try to use it functional programming
+6 - Smile Engine can work with object-oriented programming but modules are like objects. try to use it functional

 7 - you can change URL routing by changing the array in : ```app/views/html/switcher/routing.php```